Page Refresh AI/Docs Pages

 What does the docs page audit look for?

-It checks whether the page answers the task clearly, covers likely edge cases, includes examples where needed, and connects the reader to the next relevant doc, feature, or conversion page.
+It checks whether one public docs page answers the task clearly, covers likely edge cases, includes examples where needed, keeps product context current, and connects the reader to the next relevant doc, feature, or product page.

 Is this only for developer documentation?